 Routine dental procedures are crucial to maintaining your overall health.
 They may be able to prevent any damage to your gums and teeth.
 You should see a dentist for routine dental procedures at least twice a year.

-Routine dental procedures are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Routine dental procedures are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 We may be able to help you establish and maintain a dental care routine.
 Call us today at (949) 258-9682 to learn more and schedule an appointment.

 Most routine dental visits involve basic teeth cleanings.
 During these visits, the dental hygienist uses various metal and ultrasonic tools to scrape off any plaque and tartar buildup on the patient's teeth and gum line.
 The hygienist will spend time working on one tooth at a time and may even floss between teeth.
 During this time, a patient wears a plastic or paper cloth over the chest.
 The patient may also wear eye shields.